-- the AT1 capital securities are transferred to ANZGHL for their face value; - ANZBGL shall redeem the securities and simultaneously issue ordinary shares to its parent ANZ BH Limited (based on its share price calculated by reference to its consolidated net assets, subject to a maximum conversion number); and - ANZ BH Limited will issue shares to ANZGHL (calculated on the same basis).
+- the AT1 capital securities are transferred to ANZGHL for their face value; - ANZBGL shall redeem the securities and simultaneously issue ordinary shares to its parent ANZ BH Limited (based on ANZBGL's share price calculated by reference to its consolidated net assets, subject to a maximum conversion number); and - ANZ BH Limited will issue shares to ANZGHL (calculated on the same basis for ANZ BH Limited).

-Preference shares issued externally by ANZ Bank New Zealand will constitute additional tier 1 capital for ANZ Bank New Zealand for the purposes of the RBNZ's capital requirements, however they will not constitute Additional Tier 1 capital for the ANZBGL Group as the terms of the preference shares do not satisfy APRA's capital requirements.
-The preference shares are included within non-controlling interests in Note 24 Shareholders' Equity.
+Preference shares issued externally by ANZ Bank New Zealand will constitute additional tier 1 capital for ANZ Bank New Zealand for the purposes of the RBNZ's capital requirements, however they will not constitute Additional Tier 1 capital for the Group as the terms of the preference shares do not satisfy APRA's capital requirements.
+The preference shares are included within non-controlling interests in Note 23 Shareholders' Equity.